TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 9/Psalms 9.2.md

 ---

-I will be glad and exult in thee; I will sing praise to thy name, O thou Most High.
+I will be glad and rejoice in you.
+I will sing praise to your name, O Most High.